 - The quality of causal evidence provided in this study is low because the author did not control for pre-existing differences between unlitigated and litigated cities.
 This means that we are not confident that the estimated effects are attributable to hiring discrimination litigation.
 Other factors are likely to have contributed.

-Features of litigation related to hiring discrimination
+Litigation related to hiring discrimination

 Under Title VII of the Civil Rights Act of 1964, employers are forbidden from discriminating against their employees on the basis of race, sex, color, religion, or national origin.
 Title VII created the Equal Employment Opportunity Commission (EEOC) to bring class action litigation against employers for discrimination.
 The EEOC and the Civil Rights Division of the Department of Justice (DOJ) work together to enforce Title VII compliance of state and local governmental employers, including police and fire departments, as the DOJ has the authority to sue such employers for Title VII violations.
 Private litigants may also bring charges.